 - 1. Only Central Florida Fair General Record book will be accepted. - 2.
-The project officially begins Friday, September 1, 2017. - Record books will be accepted: February 19th-24th; dead line: Saturday, February 24, 2018 at 5:00pm (NO EXCEPTIONS).
-Record books not submitted by the deadline will result in exhibitor disqualification from the program. - 4.
-Record books must be complete at time of submission.
-Parents and advisors/leaders are responsible for reviewing for completeness prior to signing. - 5.
+The project officially begins Friday, September 1, 2018. - All Photos must be in color. - Record books will be accepted: February 18th-23rd; deadline: Saturday, February 23, 2019 at 3:00pm (NO EXCEPTIONS).
+Record books not submitted by the deadline will result in exhibitor disqualification from the program. - Record books must be complete at time of submission.
+Parents and advisors/leaders are responsible for reviewing for completeness prior to signing. - 6.
 Incomplete record books will result in immediate disqualification from the program.
-NO grace period will be given for incomplete record books. - 6.
-Disqualified exhibitors will be notified by The Central Florida Fair. - 7.
-Graded record books will be returned at the Fair. - 8.
-Exhibitor must score 70 or better to receive record book recognition and/or awards. - 9.
-Exhibitors will be in age divisions; junior, intermediate and senior. - 10.
-Points will be earned towards champion exhibitor. - 11.
+NO grace period will be given for incomplete record books. - 7.
+Disqualified exhibitors will be notified by The Central Florida Fair. - 8.
+Graded record books will be returned at the Fair. - 9.
+Exhibitor must score 70 or better to receive record book recognition and/or awards. - 10.
+Exhibitors will be in age divisions; junior, intermediate and senior. - 11.
+Points will be earned towards champion exhibitor. - 12.
 Record books are judged on the Modified Danish System; blue, red, white and participation.